Go back to all articles

 • Comparing intensities for each operation in the load profile

-(it’s performed after taking the old load profile to the level of the new load profile: intensity of each operation from the old profile is multiplied to such a coefficient that the amount of the old profile operations equates to the amount of new profile operations.
+(it’s performed after taking the old load profile to the level of the new load profile: the intensity of each operation from the old profile is multiplied to such a coefficient that the amount of the old profile operations equates to the number of new profile operations.

 The frequency of load profile update

-The necessity to update the profile depends on changing load on the testing system.
-It’s recommended to update the load profile once in a quarter.
+The necessity of updating the profile depends on the testing system’s load.
+It’s recommended that the load profile be updated once a quarter.

 Table of contents